flo-compiler/flo/README.md

     - Safe if object the method `__as_${other_object_name}__` is implemented (Generics do not apply here)
     - Needs to be checked by the compiler and looked for any memory error.

-Static Arrays to string shall not work.
+This might not work
-String to Int/Float might fail if String is not an Int or Float.
+- String to Int/Float might fail if String is not an Int or Float.

+This **will** not work
+- Static Arrays to string shall not work.

 ## Error Handling
 Work in progress